foldsh/templates/README.md

 following command:

 ```
-foldctl service new <type> <language>
+foldctl new <type> <language> <service-name>
 ```

-For example, to use the 'basic' template with typescript as the language, you would run the command:
+For example, to create a service called `hello-world' using the `basic` template with TypeScript as the language, you would run the command:

 ```
-foldctl service new basic ts
+foldctl new basic ts hello-world
 ```